edhowland/vish/Builtins.md

   ## idof(object) - returns object_id of object

-  ## length(object) - if item responds to :length message: returns length as integer
+  ## length(object) - if item responds to :length message: returns length as integer, else returns false

   ## inspect runs inspect on its arguments

   ## echo(args) - concats its string parameters, Lseparated with a single space. ike Bash's echo command.
+Outputs a trailing newline.

   ## cat(args) - concats its arguments and returns them